Osheah/boston-house-prices/README.md

 Jupyter notebooks have the extension ipynb.
 When you find a notebook that you want to look at or edit, don't click on it; Instead right click and save it to your local pc.
 Then open jupyter notebook via the cmder commandline and navigate to the notebook.
 NB; **before opening the notebook make sure the notebook is saved in a sub directory of the cmder path**.
 Jupyter notebooks cannot access any files that are not within the path when the kernal is called.

 ## Issues
-1. The ratings for the distance and duration band have to be tweeked more to better match the expected shape